basharnaial/basharnaial/README.md

 Hi there 👋, I'm Bashar Naial
-As a software engineer, I specialize in Laravel and game development, focusing on creating robust systems and engaging games.
+As a software engineer, I specialize in Laravel and game development, focusing on creating creative systems and engaging games.
 My passion drives me to innovate and enhance every project I undertake.